pallets/flask/docs/tutorial/dbinit.rst

 The ``app.cli.command()`` decorator registers a new command with the :command:`flask` script.
-When the command executes, Flask will automatically create a application context for us bound to the right application.
+When the command executes, Flask will automatically create an application context for us bound to the right application.
 Within the function, we can then access :attr:`flask.g` and other things as we would expect.
 When the script ends, the application context tears down and the database connection is released.

-We want to keep an actual functions around that initializes the database, though, so that we can easily create databases in unit tests later on.
+We want to keep an actual function around that initializes the database, though, so that we can easily create databases in unit tests later on.
 (For more information see :ref:`testing`.)